-The framework for the model was based on review of all available borelogs, of which 198 were considered reliable enough to inform the development of the model stratigraphy.
+The framework for the model was based on a LIDAR survey for surface elevation and a review of all available borelogs, of which 198 were considered reliable enough to inform the development of the model stratigraphy.
 Geologic material noted in the borelogs was classified into four primary geologic layers; interbedded dune sand and peat, upper shellbed, compact sand, and lower shellbed; with the shellbed representing the aquifer material.
-The upper strata were sub-divided into 3 layers to account for the vertical heterogeneity in the material and allow for associated variability in conductivity and anisotropy to enable model calibration.
+The upper strata were sub-divided into three layers to account for the vertical heterogeneity in the material and allow for associated variability in conductivity and anisotropy to enable model calibration.
 The model layer base elevations were interpolated from the bore log data with the bottom of the lower shellbed being the lower model boundary.